RestAuth/server/doc/config/username-validation.rst

 .. code-block:: python

-   from RestAuth.common.validators import validator from RestAuth.common.errors import UsernameInvalid
+   from RestAuth.common.validators import Validator from RestAuth.common.errors import UsernameInvalid

-   class MyOwnValidator( validator ):
+   class MyOwnValidator(Validator):
        # The characters 'a', 'f' and '#' are not allowed:
        ILLEGAL_CHARACTERS = set(['a', 'f', '#'])